Skip to Content

 END;

-Select Tables, and set the schema filter to be HOTELS to limit the returned tables to be those that were just created in the HOTEL schema.
+4. Open the database objects app.
+Select the instance, select Tables, and set the schema filter to be HOTELS to limit the returned tables to be those that were just created in the HOTELS schema.

 Additional details on the SQL used above can be found at CREATE TABLE Statement for Data Lake Relational Engine, CREATE VIEW Statement for Data Lake Relational Engine, and CREATE PROCEDURE Statement for Data Lake Relational Engine.